We were last visited in August 2016. The next review is due in 4-5 years (2020-2021).

 Updated each year with the Ministry of Education and the Annually Updated Section (Annual Plan).

-Outlines the Board of Trustees strategic aims for the next three to five years.
+Outlines the School Board strategic aims for the next three to five years.
 It reflects what the Board is doing to make a difference for student achievement and progress, particularly for Māori and Pasifika students, and students with special education needs

-Identifies the Board of Trustees priorities for the coming year.
+Identifies the School Board priorities for the coming year.
 It includes the Board’s actions to raise student progress and achievement and describes how the Board is giving effect to the National Education Guidelines, which include the National Administration Guidelines (NAGs), that the college must comply with.

 Knowledge with Character